Welcome to my personal blog

 const [email, setEmail] = useState('');

-// Fetch users when component loads
+// Fetch users when the component loads

 useEffect(() => {